-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-Program Support Unit (PSU) staff must ensure the member's individual service plan (ISP) is entered into the Service Authorization System (SAS) annually.
+Program Support Unit (PSU) staff must ensure the member's individual service plan (ISP) is entered into the Service Authorization System Online (SASO) annually.
 PSU staff:

-check TxMedCentral to determine if the managed care organization has submitted Form H1700-1, Individual Service Plan (Pg.
+check TxMedCentral to determine if the managed care organization (MCO) has submitted Form H1700-1, Individual Service Plan (Pg.
 1), before the ISP end date;

-verify the case has an approved medical necessity and level of service (both must have the same end date as the ISP being registered; if not, extend the medical necessity and level of service record through the end of the ISP being registered);
+verify the case has an approved medical necessity and level of service (MN/LOC) (both must have the same end date as the ISP being registered; if not, extend the medical necessity and level of service record through the end of the ISP being registered);